VenkataBhaskarr/TechnicalBlogs/ImpConcepts.md

      return num*num;
   }

-  can be written as square = lambda x : x*x and can be used as normal square()
+  can be written as square = lambda x : x*x and can be used as normal square() function